-Inequities In Homeownership Drive The Racial Wealth Gap
+Inequities In Home Ownership Drive Up the Racial Wealth Gap

 As millions have come to understand, homeownership is one of the best ways to build wealth and secure a nest egg.
 Home equity makes up over one-third of household wealth—more than any other asset class.
-And yet, reasonable opportunities to build housing equity have been denied to so many for so long.
+And yet, disparities remain with retirement-age black families holding less than half the housing wealth as white families.

-Check out REX’s newsroom for the latest press releases, podcasts, market analysis, useful data for stories on tech and real estate, and information about the company.
+Check out REX’s newsroom for the latest press releases, podcasts, market analysis, digital real estate data, and information about the company and leadership team.

 REX uses Substack to regularly post company news, thought leadership, data analysis, and podcast episodes.
 Share your email address to receive the latest news directly in your email inbox.